jemmott/dsc180a06-fa20/schedule.md

 The code for the paper is [here](https://github.com/MaurizioFD/RecSys2019_DeepLearning_Evaluation), along with some detailed documentation and links to additional info about baselines, parameter tuning, etc.

-The replication assignment for the quarter is to adapt (with citations!) that baseline code in a way that will be helpful to you.
+The replication assignment for the quarter is to adapt that baseline code (with citations!) in a way that will be helpful to you.
 I would like it if you try to replicate a paper that the authors didn't do.

 ## Week 3

-Replication Checkpoint #1
+Replication Checkpoint #1 due.

 Read [this brief article about the New York Times recommender](https://open.blogs.nytimes.com/2015/08/11/building-the-next-new-york-times-recommendation-engine/).